 If you’re a busy employee just trying to make it through a day of endless meetings and reports, you might not want to take time out of your day to tidy up.
 For the basics, there are a variety of tech tools worth investing in.

 - iRobot Roomba: With options for both hardwood (mopping) and carpet (vacuuming), iRobot has created products that keep your floor clean without ever taking a step.
-The products go through a process of mapping your home, learning each of your home or office spaces, to then create a system of getting the cleaning done.
+Best home improvement products go through a process of mapping your home, learning each of your home or office spaces, to then create a system of getting the cleaning done.

 - Hobot 298: Want to clean your windows, but don’t have the time or the tools?
 This window cleaning robot can tackle your biggest smudges, without the stress of doing it yourself.
 A power-cleaning vacuum keeps the tech clings to your window for a no-mess option to improve your views.